smashdevcode/developing-aspnet-on-macosx/presentation.md

 # Developing with ASP.NET on Mac OS X

+Questions

+1. Setting up the git SSH keys was really painful...
+ 1. How can I avoid that???
+Install the GitHub client???
+Other???
+1. Getting my .bash_profile setup was also a miss
+ 1. Put that onto the VM ahead of time
+1. Put my presentation notes on my Surface so that I can reference that during my presentation???
+    Is there a way to disable power save so that the tablet will stay on???

 Preparation

 1. Setup GitHub repo
 1. Setup Azure Web App
 1. Install Mac OS X on external drive
 1. Install Yosemite update
-1. Install Xcode, TextExpander, and sqlitebrowser
+1. Install Xcode, TextExpander, sqlitebrowser, Chrome, GitHub client???
 1. Download presentation slides and PDF

-Questions

-1. Put my presentation notes on my Surface so that I can reference that during my presentation???
-    Is there a way to disable power save so that the tablet will stay on???
+1. Setup .bash_profile
+1. Make copy of the partition

 # Slides